 Can I talk my way out of being sanctioned?

 In a word, no. However charming you are, your advisor is still bound by law to sanction you if they think you’ve not kept your side of the job-seeking bargain.

 But I had a good reason for being late…

-If you have a good reason you should not be sanctioned.
+If you have a good reason, you should not be sanctioned.
 For example, if you tried to get the bus to the Jobcentre and it didn’t show, then you shouldn’t be sanctioned for being late to an appointment.
-(You should tell the Jobcentre as soon as possible if this happens.)
+This is called ‘mandatory reconsideration,’ and you should tell the Jobcentre as soon as possible if this happens.
 It’s worth having your Jobcentre’s number stored on your phone for this very reason.

 It is important that you give your reasons for not being able to meet a particular claimant commitment as soon as possible (within 5 days) of it happening.

-You should challenge the decision if you had good reason for not meeting a commitment and the Jobcentre Plus still decide to sanction you.
+You should challenge the decision if you had a good reason for not meeting a commitment and you still get sanctioned.
+Find out more about benefit appeals here.